jforissier/hikey_optee/README.md

 For 64-bit TEE Core, use `make -j8 OPTEE_64BIT=1`.

-If you have access to the GlobalPlatform "Initial COnfiguration Test Suite" (TEE_Initial_Configuration-Test_Suite_v1_1_0_4-2014_11_07.7z), you my extract it under optee_test and it will be included automatically.
+If you have access to the GlobalPlatform "Initial Configuration Test Suite" (TEE_Initial_Configuration-Test_Suite_v1_1_0_4-2014_11_07.7z), you my extract it under optee_test and it will be included automatically.
 If you later remove the directory, be sure to clean optee_test (git reset --hard HEAD).